 Cons:

-- Rent increases: Landlords often raise rent upon lease contract renewal, sometimes above market rate.
+• Rent increases: Landlords often raise rent during renewal, sometimes exceeding market rates, which can impact budgeting.

 What Should You Consider Before Renewing a Lease Agreement?